syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

 You can replace expressions with command `el-search-query-replace'.
 You are queried for a (pcase) pattern and a replacement expression.
-For each match of the pattern, the replacement expression is evaluated with the bindings created by the pcase matching in effect, and printed to a string to produce the replacement.
+For each match of the pattern, the replacement expression is evaluated with the bindings created by pattern matching in effect, and printed to a string to produce the replacement.

 Example: In some buffer you want to swap the two expressions at the places of the first two arguments in all calls of function `foo',